Traveling Lives: Dentist Filipa Chatillon

-Filipa and I met in India earlier this year.
-She is a dentist, writer, and traveler who seeks to form deep connections with the people and places she encounters.
+Filipa Chatillon and I met during the India’s Cup earlier this year.
+She is a dentist, writer and travel guide who seeks to form deep connections with the people and places she encounters.
 This October, she will set out on a nine-month journey around South America.
-You can follow along on her blog, Contos Alfacinhas.

 NAME: Filipa Chatillon